DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 <p>The window opens onto a long, dark rooftop cloaked in swirling mists.
 Rain splashes against the sagging, sloping roof as flashes of lightning illuminate gargoyles perched on the roof’s end peaks, their hideous stares forever fixed on the dark, endless chasm below.
 On the far side of the rooftop, a small, dark, open closet stands quietly on a parapet amidst the storm.</p>
 </div>

 A character attempting to cross the rooftop must make a DC 10 Dexterity (Acrobatics) check.
 If the check succeeds, the character moves at half speed across the rooftop.
-On a check result of 6-9, the character neither gains nor loses ground; on a result of 5 or less, the character falls and takes 1d6 bludgeoning, falling 15 feet to a ledge that runs beneath the edge of the roof.
+On a check result of 6-9, the character neither gains nor loses ground; on a result of 5 or less, the character falls and takes 1d6 bludgeoning damage, falling 15 feet to a ledge that runs beneath the edge of the roof.
 To climb back to the roof from the ledge, a character must succeed on a DC 15 Strength (Athletics) check.

 When all players have exited the window, six **swarms of bats** descend to attack any characters that haven't yet reached the far side.
 Characters have disadvantage on checks made to cross the roof while sharing a space with a swarm of bats.
 If any character is concentrating on a spell that allows flight, three **swarms of bats** attack that character simultaneously, hoping to break their concentration.